 We tested with users and went through several rounds of design critique with fellow designers and the instructor in class and iterated rapidly with wireframes.
 This helped us to identify major issues in high-level design decisions and usability issues of UI placements and copy.

-Insight will soft-remind the users with progress alert when users drifts away to leisure use of device.
-Unlike the preventive blackout time as existing solutions, progress alert nudges users’ conscious evaluation of their focus performance.
+Insight will soft-remind the users with progress alert when users drift away to leisure use of device.
+Unlike the preventive blackout time as existing solutions, the design of progress alert and break timer nudges users’ conscious evaluation of their focus performance.